 Wood is commonly thought of as being the “natural choice” for children's toys.
 However, this is not automatically the case as not all wooden toys are created in the same way.

 Toy manufacturers often use clever marketing to make parents believe that they are buying natural toys.
 Packaging may state, “this toy is made from wood”, or “made from natural wood”.
 The packaging may use images of trees, or come in eco-friendly looking cardboard boxes.
 Marketing a product in this manner gives one the impression that this is a “natural toy”.

 Look for toys that are made from solid wood, as opposed to pressed wood, plywood or MDF, which are much cheaper materials but require the use of toxic glue during production.
-This type of glue contains formaldehyde, a volatile organic chemical (VOC) which will off-gas (emit this chemical as a vapor for a long time) and is linked to several health issues including leukemia and cancer.
+This type of glue contains formaldehyde, a volatile organic chemical (VOC) which will off-gas (emit as a vapor) for a long time.
+This effect has been linked to several health issues including leukemia and cancer.

 Most inexpensive wooden toys are mass-produced in China and Pacific Rim countries where quality control and regulation are relaxed.
 Even some of the most trusted and reputable US toy companies have been hit with large recalls due to the toxic levels of chemicals found in their wooden toys.